ladybug-tools/spider/gbxml-viewer/r11/gv-app/splash-screen.md

 * Fixing and updating all the R9 module read me files

 ### 2018-01-01 ~ Theo

+Happy new year!

+Please welcome gbXML Viewer R9 with its redesigned user experience.

+The big new feature is the screen capture utility.
+Now you can create animated GIFs from your files.

+2018-01-02 ~ minor fixes throughout

 * R9.0
 * Redesigned user experience